NamBui2k4/Oil_consumption/README.md

 In this step, we inferred useful information and analyzed important trends for crime detection and   prevention.
 The analysis will also help identify useful features for building predictive models.

-   - *Methods*: Bar graph, line graph, pie-chart, statistic.
+   - *Methods*: Bar graph, line graph, pie-chart, area graph, statistic, sampling.

-   - *Technologies*:  pandas, Matplotlib, Folium, Tableau.
+   - *Technologies*:  pandas, Matplotlib, numpy.

-**1. Explore a sample**
+**1. Statistic**

 It takes too many effort to keep tracking all of 104 countries so lets pick random sample to for observation.